 Senior executive assistants should have strong typing, writing and oral communication abilities.
 Excellent customer service and interpersonal skills are required, since senior executive assistants deal with multiple personalities and levels in and outside an organization.
 Employers look for candidates with poise, professionalism and a positive attitude.
 Senior executive assistants must also be proficient in computer applications such as Microsoft Word, Excel and PowerPoint, Internet research and project management.

-According to the BLS, the average median salary for executive secretaries and administrative assistants was $40,030 as of May 2008.
+According to the BLS, the average median salary for executive secretaries and administrative assistants was $63,110 as of May 2020.
 However, earnings vary depending on employer and industry.
-For example, the BLS states that executive secretaries employed by city government agencies earned an average annual wage of $41,880.
-PayScale reports that senior executive assistant positions in the United States made an average salary ranging from $46,174 to $64,868 in May 2010.
+For example, the BLS states that executive secretaries employed by city government agencies earned an average annual wage of $45,320.

-The BLS predicts that secretary and administrative assistant roles will increase 11 percent during the 2008 and 2018 decade due to economic growth and workers exiting the sector.
+The BLS predicts that secretary and administrative assistant roles will decline 7 percent during the 2020 and 2030 decade due to economic growth and workers exiting the sector.
 Expanding Industries such as construction, education, social services, technology and science will have the most job opportunities for administrative assistants.
-In addition, workers with strong computer and communication skills, as well as extensive secretarial experience will have the best job prospects through 2018.
+In addition, workers with strong computer and communication skills, as well as extensive secretarial experience will have the best job prospects through 2030.

 - Top 10% Annual Salary: More than $45,150 ($21.71/hour)

 - Median Annual Salary: $31,110 ($14.96/hour)